HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 0.333333333333
 ```
 ## 13.31 ##
-The problem is that r2 is of type Object and does not have a method called compareTo.
+The problem is that r2 is of type Object and this type of class does not have a method called compareTo.

 ## 13.32 ##
 The problem is that the parameter for the compareTo method is of the wrong type.
 Shall be of type Rational but r1 is of type Object.